CSX profit slips on weather, pandemic, fuel costs

-U.S. railroad operator CSX Corp (CSX.O) on Tuesday reported lower-than-expected quarterly profit after severe "polar vortex" winter storms,COVID-19 disruptions and fuel costs weighed on results.
+LOS ANGELES, April 20 (Reuters) - U.S. railroad operator CSX Corp on Tuesday reported lower quarterly profit after frigid polar vortex temperatures, ongoing pandemic disruptions and higher fuel costs weighed on results.

 The Jacksonville, Florida-based company, which operates in the eastern United States, had first-quarter net earnings of $706 million, or 93 cents per share, down from $770 million, or $1.00 per share, a year earlier.

-Results from the latest quarter missed Wall Street's average estimate by 2 cents per share, according to Refinitiv IBES data.

-Revenue fell 1% to $2.81 billion, led by declines in automotive, metals and equipment, chemicals and coal.
+Revenue fell 1% to $2.81 billion.
+(Reporting by Lisa Baertlein in Los Angeles Editing by Chris Reese)

-Executives said demand has been steadily building and forecast double-digit percentage revenue growth for the full year.

 Our Standards: The Thomson Reuters Trust Principles.